billaul/active_period/README.md

 ## Period Combination with `&` and `|`

 You can use `&` to combine overlapping periods
-And `|` to combine overlapping and tail to head periods.
+And `|` to combine overlapping and tail to head periods
 If the given periods cannot combine, then `nil` will be return
 The period we take the ending date from, determine if the ending date is included or excluded

 #### Example for `&`